Ranner198/GT_Cloud_Configuration_Documentation/README.md

 ![Cloud Computing Image](./Resources/CloudComputingIEEE.jpg)

-### The cloud isn�t anything new either it has been around for a long time, it has just become more viable in the past decade with the ease of use and configuration.
+### The cloud isn't anything new either it has been around for a long time, it has just become more viable in the past decade with the ease of use and configuration.
 Now anyone can easily utilize cloud computing in todays era.

-> �Cloud computing is really a no-brainer for any start-up because it allows you to test your business plan very quickly for little money.
-Every start-up, or even a division within a company that has an idea for something new, should be figuring out how to use cloud computing in its plan.� �Brad Jefferson, Animoto CEO.
+>Cloud computing is really a no-brainer for any start-up because it allows you to test your business plan very quickly for little money.
+Every start-up, or even a division within a company that has an idea for something new, should be figuring out how to use cloud computing in its plan.
+Brad Jefferson, Animoto CEO.
 2009.

 ---